gsivaprabu/vuejs-path/07 Vuejs Big Picture/04 The Vue Ecosystem/03 Managing State with Vuex/README.md

-# 07 Vuejs Big Picture - 03 Why use VueJS? - 03 Managing State with Vuex
+# 07 Vuejs Big Picture - 04 The Vue Ecosystem - 03 Managing State with Vuex

 - Provides a way of updating your state
 - user interaction